manfredpaul/cascading.hbase/README.md

 this limitation is using uppercase qualifiers.

-Last but not least keep in mind that this provider gives you a SQL interface to HBase, but this interface is not meant for realtime quries.
-In the spirit of linugal it is meant as a SQL driven way for batch processing.
+Last but not least keep in mind that this provider gives you a SQL interface to HBase, but this interface is not meant for realtime queries.
+In the spirit of lingual it is meant as a SQL driven way for batch processing.

 ### Types, Lingual, and HBase

 The lingual provider takes a pragmatic approach to types, when it reads and writes to HBase.
 Since HBase has no type enforcement and there is no reliable way to guess the types, the provider converts every field to a `String` before storing it.
-The type conversion is done viia the types on the Fields instance.
+The type conversion is done via the types on the Fields instance.
 If the type is a `CoercibleType`, the coerce method is called.
-When the data is read back, the is converted to its canonical representation, before it handed back to linugal.
+When the data is read back, the is converted to its canonical representation, before it handed back to lingual.
 This makes sure that data written from lingual can be read back in lingual.

 Other systems interacting with the same table need to take his behaviour into